AutoTopiT/MTN-AutoTopiT/User Guides/Web Portal User Guide.md

 ![Profile](../assets/user-images/profile.jpg)

 ## Logout
-Users can log out of their profile simply by clicking on the Logout option on Menu Bar
+Users can log out of their profile simply by clicking on the Logout option on the Menu Bar.